-Photovoltaic power generation is proving to be a viable renewable alternative to fossil fuels and Kenyon College is embarking on a multi-year plan to install PV systems on several buildings across campus.
+Photovoltaic power generation is proving to be a viable renewable alternative to fossil fuels, and Kenyon College is embarking on a multi-year plan to install PV systems on several buildings across campus.
 This course is uniquely situated to take advantage of this endeavor.
-We will discuss the role energy serves in society and examine the basic physics of energy in general before discussing and comparing traditional fossil fuels versus alternatives.
-Focusing our attention on PV electrical energy, a series of hands-on lab exercises will explore the science of electricity, PV power generation and linking such systems to the grid.
-Determining potential locations for installing Kenyon's growing network of solar power systems will be addressed via a combination of spatial analysis exercises and on-site visits to past and future installation sites.
-Additional field trips to local residential and commercial agricultural PV systems and conversations with their owners will augment these efforts.
-Through conversations with leaders of Kenyon's campus efforts and online virtual meetings with leaders in the industry at the state, regional and national levels, we will learn the ins and outs of designing, planning, installing and financing PV systems from the perspectives of buyers, sellers and investors.
-During semesters when an installation is in process, we will be directly involved in site evaluations and will closely follow along with the design and construction of the system.
-During these times, students will help plan and will host a public flip-the-switch event at system sites when these new systems are commissioned and are officially energized and connected to the grid.
+We discuss the role energy serves in society and examine the basic physics of energy in general before discussing and comparing traditional fossil fuels versus alternatives.
+Focusing our attention on PV electrical energy, a series of hands-on lab exercises explores the science of electricity, PV power generation and linking such systems to the grid.
+Determining potential locations for installing Kenyon's growing network of solar power systems is addressed via a combination of spatial analysis exercises and visits to past and future installation sites.
+Additional field trips to local residential and commercial agricultural PV systems and conversations with their owners augment these efforts.
+Through conversations with leaders of Kenyon's campus efforts and online virtual meetings with leaders in the industry at the state, regional and national levels, we learn the ins and outs of designing, planning, installing and financing PV systems from the perspectives of buyers, sellers and investors.
+During semesters when an installation is in process, we are directly involved in site evaluations and closely follow along with the design and construction of the system.
+During these times, students help plan and host a public flip-the-switch event at system sites when these new systems are commissioned and officially energized and connected to the grid.
 This counts toward the additional skills requirement for the major.
 This interdisciplinary course does not count toward the completion of any diversification requirement.
 No prerequisite.
 Offered every year.

-This course is for all students interested in improving their spatial literacy, or the ability to use spatial information to communicate, reason, and solve problems — in this case environmental problems, nearly all of which have a spatial component.
-Following a review of maps (coordinate and projection systems, cartographic principles, etc.) we will survey a number of online mapping applications (e.g., Google Earth) and use these to produce informative maps.
-We also will explore the nature of the Global Positioning System (GPS) and how data can be collected in the field for future analysis and presentation.
-The focus of the course will eventually settle onto the nature of computer-based geographic information systems (GIS) and the ways in which this powerful suite of tools can be used to analyze geographic data, model spatial processes and make informed decisions.
-Lectures will introduce fundamental concepts such as scale and resolution, the nature and structure of spatial data models, and the construction of GIS queries.
-A series of laboratory case studies will present real-world applications of GIS while offering students opportunities to apply the fundamental concepts discussed in lectures.
+This course is for all students interested in improving their spatial literacy, or the ability to use spatial information to communicate, reason and solve problems — in this case environmental problems, nearly all of which have a spatial component.
+Following a review of maps (coordinate and projection systems, cartographic principles, etc.) we survey a number of online mapping applications (e.g., Google Earth) and use these to produce informative maps.
+We also explore the nature of the Global Positioning System (GPS) and how data can be collected in the field for future analysis and presentation.
+The focus of the course eventually settles onto the nature of computer-based geographic information systems (GIS) and the ways in which this powerful suite of tools can be used to analyze geographic data, model spatial processes and make informed decisions.
+Lectures introduce fundamental concepts such as scale and resolution, the nature and structure of spatial data models, and the construction of GIS queries.
+A series of laboratory case studies presents real-world applications of GIS while offering students opportunities to apply the fundamental concepts discussed in lectures.
 This counts toward the additional skills requirement for the major.
 This interdisciplinary course does not count toward the completion of any diversification requirement.
-Prerequisite: sophomore standing.
+No prerequisite.
+Sophomore standing.

-This course introduces the modern understanding of the solar system, including planets, moons and smaller bodies (asteroids, comets, meteorites).
+This course introduces the modern understanding of the solar system, including planets, moons and smaller bodies (asteroids, comets, meteors).
 Topics include planetary interiors, surface modification processes, planetary atmospheres and the evolution of the solar system.
-Evening laboratory sessions will utilize a variety of methods for exploring space-science topics, including telescopic observations, computer simulations and laboratory investigations.
-This course does not count toward the Physics major.
+Evening laboratory sessions utilize a variety of methods for exploring space-science topics, including telescopic observations, computer simulations and laboratory investigations.
+This course does not count toward the physics major.
 No prerequisite.

 Around us we see a vast, expanding universe of galaxies.
-The galaxies are composed of stars, some of which planets orbit.
-At least one of these planets in the universe is inhabited by an astoundingly complex set of living things.
+The galaxies are composed of stars, some of them orbited by planets.
+At least one of these planets is inhabited by an astoundingly complex set of living things.
 Where did all this come from?
-This course presents an overview of the formation and evolution of the universe, the solar system, planet Earth, and life on our planet.
-Astronomical observations, computer simulations and laboratory experiments will supplement lectures and readings.
-This course does not count toward the Physics major.
+This course presents an overview of the formation and evolution of the universe, the solar system, planet Earth and life on our planet.
+Astronomical observations, computer simulations and laboratory experiments supplement lectures and readings.
+This course does not count toward the physics major.
 No prerequisite.